arvados/lightning-server-legacy/experimental/abram/Documentation/CGF-Draft.md

     the value `63` (mapped to a `/` character), a `-2` value could map to value `62` (mapped to a `+` character) and a `-3` value could map to value
     `61` (mapped to a `9` character).
   - By convention, negative values are used to handle special cases for tiles as in the overflow indicators, non-simple and complex tile types.
+  - Only the `EncodedTileMap` is stored and the `TileMap` is calculated at runtime.